A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

 \subsection{Impact of Mixed-Initiative Visual Analytics}

 So far, we have established that mixed-initiative systems involve {\textbf{{humans}}} and {\textbf{{artificial agents}}} making decisions and taking actions to contribute to a {\textbf{{shared~task}}}.
 Here we describe our observations pertaining to the {\textbf{{impact}}} of adopting a mixed-initiative approach for visual data analysis.
-The (expected or observed) impacts shed light on the incentives, motivations, or justification for opting for mixed-initative systems over either extremes of humans or automation completing the task alone.
-We identified five key drivers (Table~\ref{tab:mi-impact}) for pursuing mixed-initiative solutions: speed, accuracy, accessibility/convenience, alignment with humans, and domain knowledge.
+The (expected or observed) impacts shed light on the incentives, motivations, or justification for opting for mixed-initiative systems over either extremes of humans or automation completing the task alone.
+We identified five key drivers for pursuing mixed-initiative solutions: speed, accuracy, accessibility/convenience, alignment with humans, and domain knowledge.

-\textit{\textbf{Speed is the most common motivation for choosing a mixed-initiative approach for visual data analysis.}} The most common rationale is that the task would otherwise be too tedious for a human to do alone.
+\impact{\textit{\textbf{Speed is the most common motivation for choosing a mixed-initiative approach for visual data analysis.}}} The most common rationale is that the task would otherwise be too tedious for a human to do alone.
 For example, \citet{latif2022kori} argue that \emph{``[a]n automatic reference detection intends to speed up the composition process''} while synthesizing text and visualizations in a manuscript. \citet{husain2021a} argue that \emph{``[non mixed-initiative] systems are limited with respect to the speed with which users can build their model''}.
-Many authors argue that the time that analysts gain by using mixed-initiative systems can be instead allocated to tasks that are more unique to humans such as \emph{``pursue scientific questions''} \cite{dasgupta2017familiarity}, \emph{``investigate the why aspect of their findings''} \cite{dasgupta2017familiarity}, and \emph{``communicating with the caller''} in the context of crisis counseling \cite{dinakar2015mixed}.
+Many authors argue that the time analysts gain by using mixed-initiative systems can be instead allocated to tasks that are more unique to humans such as \emph{``pursue scientific questions''} \cite{dasgupta2017familiarity} and \emph{``investigate the why aspect of their findings''} \cite{dasgupta2017familiarity}.
 We note that none of the papers in our pool were motivated by a mixed-initiative approach being faster than automation alone.
 We will further discuss this observation in \S\ref{sec:discussion}.